-Various Practices That Can Trigger A Medicaid Fraud Investigation For Providers and Recipients
+Various Practices That Can Trigger A Medicaid Fraud Investigation For Healthcare Providers and Recipients

 This article is about what triggers Medicaid fraud investigations for NY healthcare providers and recipients.
 If you are a Medicaid Services Provider, here are some of the reasons you can be investigated for Medicaid fraud:

-- Billing Medicaid for services that have never been provided;
+- Bill Medicaid for services that have never been provided

-- Falsifying patients diagnosis to justify tests or other procedures that aren’t medically necessary;
+- Falsifying patients’ diagnoses to justify tests or other procedures that aren’t medically necessary

-- Misrepresenting procedures performed to obtain payment for non-covered services;
+- Misrepresenting medical procedures performed to obtain payment for non-covered services

-- Upcoding: billing for a more costly service than the one actually performed;
+- Upcoding: billing for a more costly service than the one performed

 - Illegal fee sharing

 - Billing for services provided by unlicensed personnel in violation of Medicaid rules.